rahulcse1/rahulcse1.github.io/_posts/2018-12-03-matplotlib-tutorial.md

 ![Crepe](http://s3-media3.fl.yelpcdn.com/bphoto/cQ1Yoa75m2yUFFbY2xwuqw/348s.jpg)

-We jave jsut created a simple graph.
+We have jsut created a simple graph.
 The beauty of Matplotlib is that it can be customize 100%.
 We can add label, legend, title, fontsize etc. Let's modify our grapgh and add some basic features -
-Whatever you want to customize, it must be add before the show() function call.
+Whatever you want to customize, it must be added before the show() function call.

 ```
 import matplotlib.pyplot as plt